 Property Taxes: When Prop 13 passed in 1978, funding for California’s schools decreased by 60% nearly overnight.
 With Prop 13, homeown-ers pay 1% of the property’s assessed value in taxes.
 The assessed value is the value at the time of the property’s purchase, plus an inflation factor.
 Many Piedmont homeowners pay current market rate for their property taxes, but many more have been in their homes for decades and pay less.
 This continues to affect the taxes collected by the county that can be spent on public schools.

 California’s Unfunded Liability: Several years ago the California government made the decision to fund their unfunded pension liability for teachers and public employees (STRS & PERS) by billing California’s public school districts at increasing percentages.
 In 2014 the rate was 8.25% for STRS and 11.44% for PERS.
 By last year the rate had increased to 16.28% for STRS and 18% for PERS.
 For every dollar we pay our teachers, we send 16.28 cents to the state.
 PUSD paid an additional $2 million to fund California’s debt, and the rate continues to rise.

-California provides funding to public schools based on the Local Control Funding Formula (LCFF).
-This is an equation based on number and classification of students.
+Local Control Funding Formula: PUSD receives about $2,580 less in state funding per student than the California average.
+California funds public schools based on the Local Control Funding Formula (LCFF).
+This is an equation that integrates the number and classification of students at each district.
 Schools receive more funding for English language learners, foster children, and students on a reduced-cost lunch plan.
 Piedmont has fewer of these students so receives minimal additional funding.